-The effect of statins, fibrates, niacin, ezetimibe, fish oil, bile acid binders, and PCSK9 inhibitors on lipid levels in patients with diabetes is virtually identical to that seen in the non-diabetic patients (Table 4).
+The effect of statins, fibrates, niacin, ezetimibe, omega-3-fatty acids, bile acid binders, and PCSK9 inhibitors on lipid levels in patients with diabetes is virtually identical to that seen in the non-diabetic patients (Table 8).
+For detailed information on lipid lowering drugs see the chapters on Triglyceride Lowering Drugs and Cholesterol Lowering Drugs [116, 117].